kjistik/auth_server_komodo/README.md

 ## Running with Docker

-Run the `start` file from the /setup folder.
+Run the `start` file corresponding to your OS from the /setup folder.

 ## Running without Docker
  For every execution, always run the `loadEnv` file and then the compiled .jar executable in the same shell  session.